trueos/pcbsd/src-qt5/docs/update.rst

 Using AppCafe®
 ---------------

-The "Home" tab is used to browse for available PBIs.
-Applications which are already installed, have a red "X".
+The "Home" tab, seen in Figure 7.1a, is used to browse for available PBIs.
+Applications which are already installed have a red "X".
 If you click that "X", a pop-up message will ask if you would like to uninstall that application.
 Applications which are not installed have a grey download icon.
 Click the icon to install that application.
+Applications which are required by other applications will not display an icon.
+If you click on that application, a yellow "Required" triangle will be displayed and a "Related" tab will indicate the name of the application(s) which require it.

-The default view displays applications which are recommended by other PC-BSD® users and whether or not an application is installed is from the perspective of the local system.
-If you have created any jails, click the drop-down menu "Viewing Apps for" and change "Local System" to the name of the jail that you would like to manage.
+The "Recommended Applications" section displays applications which are recommended by other PC-BSD® users.
+Whether or not an application is installed is from the perspective of the value of the "Viewing Apps for:" drop-down menu.
+If you have created any jails, click the drop-down menu and change "Local System" to the name of the jail that you would like to manage.

-The left pane contains the available software categories.
+The "Categories" pane lists the available software categories.
 By default, only the recommended applications for each category are shown.
 To instead view all of the PBIs for each category, click the "Recommended" button which will change to a grey "All Apps".
 Click the name of a category to view the available
 PBIs within that category.

-To view all of the applications installed on the system or jail you are "Viewing Apps for", click "Installed Apps" in the top bar.
+To view all of the applications installed on the system or jail you are "Viewing Apps for:", click "Installed Apps" in the top bar.
 The applications will be listed in alphabetical order.
 Click the name of an application to view more information about the application.
-Click the application's red "X" to uninstall the application.

-In the example shown in Figure 7.1d, the user has clicked "Brasero" on a system that has Brasero installed.
+In the example shown in Figure 7.1d, the user has clicked "Firefox" on a system that has Firefox installed.

 **Figure 7.1d: Viewing the Details of an Installed Application**